 It is used in cough syrups, pain balms, lozenges, nasal sprays and just about all types of formulations meant to treat cold and cough.
 Its popularity is backed by hard science, as the oil has proved its mettle in clinical settings against infections, allergens and inflammation.

-I have said this before and am happy to say it again, even in the world of EOs, this one is THE terminator of germs.
+I have said this before and am happy to say it again, even in the world of essential oils, this one is THE terminator of germs.
 Furthermore, it has superlative antimicrobial properties and the ability to tackle inflammation and pain.
 Put all of these benefits together and you have one of the best natural treatment options for sinus headaches.

 You have probably been using this oil for years without actually giving it a conscious thought.
 Think about the peculiar aroma of all those pain sprays and lotions.
 Yes, it comes from wintergreen oil.
 Extracted from an evergreen shrub and its berries, this oil has long been used for its content of methyl salicylate, which is a natural pain killer.
-A relaxing agent that relieves asthma, cough, colds, wintergreen EO is effective on almost all types of respiratory issues.
+A relaxing agent that relieves asthma, cough, colds, wintergreen essential oil is effective on almost all types of respiratory issues.

-The heat generated by this EO is intense which is why it should be used with extreme discretion.
+The heat generated by this essential oil is intense which is why it should be used with extreme discretion.
 But, when blended in the right ratio, it boasts of unparalleled pain relieving effects.
 It also has notable anti-inflammatory properties that work on internal and external tissues and even on the bones and the joints.
 Nutmeg oil is often used in cold rubs and cough syrups because it offers quick relief from congestion.

 The humble rhizome has been used for centuries in the treatment of all types of respiratory ailments that involve congestion and the build-up of mucus.
-The active compound, zingibain, found in ginger EO is a powerful anti-inflammatory agent that is remarkably effective on all types of pain, including migraine and sinus headaches.
+The active compound, zingibain, found in ginger essential oil is a powerful anti-inflammatory agent that is remarkably effective on all types of pain, including migraine and sinus headaches.